 - Terminally ill.

-Please contact MMEHT Member Services so that we can assist you with the Continuity of Care process, or in finding a new in-network provider if you so choose.
-Member Service representatives are available Monday through Friday from 8:00 a.m. – 4:30 p.m. at 1-800-852-8300.
+Please contact MMEHT Member Services so that we can assist you with the Continuity of Coverage process, or in finding a new in-network provider if you so choose.
+Member Service representatives are available Monday through Friday form 8:00 a.m. – 4:30 p.m. at 1-800-852-8300.